kdenalxandr/data-analytics-portfolio/README.md

 - Joins the two tables and orders them by player rank for that season.

 ### 2. Team Performance Ranking
-- This create a clean data set table for the 2023-2024 nba season, eliminating the last row from basketball reference where the rank is null
+- This create a clean data set table for the 2023-2024 nba season, eliminating the Team Totals Row where the rank is null
 - Ordered by the team's season ranking.
 - This step was also completed for the 2022-2023 nba season (not shown)